Christopher-rotondo/hw2-solution/expense_tracker/README.md

 ## Features
 - Add a new transaction: First specify the amount and category.
 Then click on the Add transaction button.
 Adds the new transaction to the list and updates the total cost.
 - Filter the transaction list by either amount or category: First specify the amount or category to be matched.
 Then click the corresponding Filter button.
 Highlights the matching transactions in the list.

+## New Feature: Undo Last Transaction
+- Added a new button to ExpenseTrackerView called "Undo Last Transaction".
+When clicked, this button calls the new "UndoTransaction" method in ExpenseTrackerController, which will in turn call the "removeTransaction" function in ExpenseTrackerModel on the most recent transaction, and then will return true if the transaction was successfully removed.
+If the transaction list was already empty, UndoTransaction will return false.
+- If UndoTransaction returns false, the event listener for the undo button will have a message pop up on screen stating that there are no more transactions left to be undone.